Organic Fertiliser Pellets

 Apply In Winter

-Use organic fertiliser pellets in the Winter months only, by doing this, the pellets have a lot more time to break down before the next mowing is due.
+Use organic fertiliser pellets in the Winter months only, by doing this, the pellets have a lot more time to break down before the next lawn mowing is due.
 In many cases, the pellets may have broken down and entered the soil completely between lawn mowings.
-So if this is the option for your lawn care, make sure you put the pellets down as soon as possible after the lawn has been cut, to allow the greatest time between cuts for the pellets to deteriorate.
+So if this is the option for your lawn care, make sure you put the pellets down as soon as possible after the lawn has been cut, to allow the greatest time between cuts for the pellets to deteriorate and break down into the soil.

 Mow Without A Catcher

-For one or two cuts after the application, mow the lawn without the catcher, allowing the pellets to go through the mower and be chopped up and deposited back onto the lawn.
-If your lawn is being cut at the correct frequency to it's growth rate, then leaving clippings on the lawn is of no concern, and can even be beneficial.
-The chopped up pellets will now break down into the soil even faster and be a wonderful addition to your lawn health.
+For one or two cuts after the application, mow the lawn without the catcher, allowing the pellets to go through the mower and be chopped up and deposited back onto the lawn thatch layer.
+If your lawn is being cut at the correct frequency to it's growth rate, then leaving clippings on the lawn is of no concern, and can even be very beneficial.
+The chopped up pellets will now break down into the soil even faster and be a wonderful addition to the lawn’s health.